 No-one dares to leave the room until all knives are returned.

-They set off as Sylvia and I patrol the group like lions watching their young at play, encouraging, warning, and keeping an eye for their safety.
+Sylvia and I patrol the group like lions watching their young at play, encouraging, warning, and keeping an eye for their safety.
 We collect the bones, fat and gristle in a large bin for Mr Davey in history to take home for his dog.

 ‘Spread the flattened lamb with sage and onion stuffing, roll it up and tie it like this.’